Britney Spears Does Partner Yoga In Tiny Blue Bikini, Admits She Has ‘Self Esteem Problems’

-In her most recent social media share, Britney Spears is getting incredibly vulnerable with her fans.
+In her most recent social media share, Britney Spears gets incredibly vulnerable with her fans.
 Over the past few weeks, the pop star has been flooding her social media account with videos of intense workouts while showing her fans how she has kept the same sexy and sculpted body for most of her career.
 Since taking a break from her Las Vegas residency to focus on herself and her father, Spears has been keeping her mind and body sane by working out with a trainer.

 In her most recent social media update, Spears shared a series of video clips of her partner yoga workout while dropping a huge bombshell and admitting that she has been struggling with self-esteem issues.
 In the caption of the photo, Britney tells fans that since she has struggled with her self-esteem, it causes her to slouch and have posture issues and because of this — she has been focusing on yoga to make her back stronger and her posture better.